Eric is always on the lookout for creative products and ideas that make life better and might even help save a little money.

 Whether or not you have success with the ClearStream 2v will depend on various factors, such as the distance between the broadcast towers and your home, and the surrounding landscape.

 There is also the more powerful ClearStream 4v, which has a longer range.
 I've considered the upgrade, but not found it necessary so far.

 How To See Your Favorite Shows and Movies Without Cable

 Without your fancy TV hookup you might miss the movies, documentaries and reality programming available on some of the networks that do not broadcast over the air.

 This was one of our major hang-ups as well.
-We don’t really watch a lot of major network TV, but we do love shows on networks like the Discovery Channel.
-How would we get our MythBusters fix?
+We don’t really watch a lot of major network TV, but we do love shows on networks like the Discovery Channel and History Channel.

 You can also sign up for Sling TV. which will give you access to many of the channels you'll miss without satellite or a cable connection.
 More on that in a bit!